|

 A special mechanism allows parallel lowering or swinging of the vacuum box for cleaning from fines that may have settled inside.
 The mechanism is designed to accurately seal between the underside of the main belt and the two narrow wear belts that move together along the slide strips attached to the top shoulders of the vacuum box.

-The Feed and Wash Boxes A feed box and one or more wash boxes are mounted over the filter and designed to distribute evenly the slurry and wash water across the belt.
+The Feed, Wash Boxes and Spray Manifolds A feed box and one or more wash boxes are mounted over the filter and designed to distribute evenly the slurry and wash water across the belt.

 |